nikkomiu/cmake-tools/README.md

 This contains a few different tools that are useful.
 It can easily be added as a submodule to an existing project and versioned along with the rest of a CMake project.

-Most, if not all, of these tools are meant to be used within a monorepo CMake project.
+Most of these tools are meant to be used within a monorepo CMake project.
+However, all can be used in smaller or simpler projects.

+This is generally designed to simplify the build configuration by creating a convention-first build system for C++ projects using CMake.
+By including [vcpkg](#vcpkg), you can more closely mirror the functionality of other "modern" programming languages.

+Many of the conventions that are defined by this project can be customized to fit the needs of your particular structure.
+However, some of the conventions are currently "locked-in" and can't easily be changed.
+If you need to change one of them, you can always contribute to this repository or you can fork this repository and modify to fit your needs.

 ## Installation